 READ FULL ARTICLE - How to Line Alligator Clips (Includes Video)

 - Apply glue to the end 2 inches of the underside of the ribbon.
 Open up the alligator clip and put the ribbon to the back of the inside hinge.

 - Wrap the ribbon around to the top and glue it along the top.

 - Put glue at the back of the hinge and smooth the ribbon in.

-- Glue ribbon to the underside and cut the end.
+- Glue the ribbon to the underside and cut the end.

-This oversized bow is made from cheap craft felt and looks great in contrasting colors.
+This DIY hair accessory is made from cheap craft felt and looks great in contrasting colors.
 It is best attached to a hairband or larger clip and is a trendy statement piece.
 My free tutorial includes a printable pattern.